Push Notifications

 The feature integration is taken from Ionic Framework's official documentation

 One of the most common features provided by application developers to their users is push notifications.
-In this tutorial, we'll walk through all the steps needed to get Firebase Cloud Messaging working on iOS and Android.
+In this tutorial, we'll walk through all the steps needed to get working on iOS and Android.

-For the purposes of registering and monitoring for push notifications from Firebase, we'll make use of the Push Notification API for Capacitor in an Ionic + Angular application.
+For the purposes of registering and monitoring for push notifications from Firebase, we'll make use of the in an Ionic + Angular application.

 Building and deploying iOS and Android applications using Capacitor requires a bit of setup.
-Please follow the instructions to install the necessary Capacitor dependencies here before continuing.
+Please before continuing.

-To test push notifications on iOS, Apple requires that you have a paid Apple Developer account and a physical iOS device.
+To test push notifications on iOS, Apple requires that you have and a physical iOS device.

 Before adding any native platforms to this project, the app must be built at least once.
 A web build creates the web assets directory that Capacitor needs (www